Global Summer Programme (GSP)

 2. Gain hands-on experience solving real-life business challenges, while designing and managing databases

-3. Develop skills in Structured Query Language (SQL) and understand the critical role of databases when integrating various business functions
+3. Develop skills in Structured Query Language (SQL) and understand the critical role of databases in integrating various business functions

 Fiona Lee